 Your browser is responsible for the header/footer information that appears on the printed page.
 Change your browser settings to get rid of it.

 [PRINTING] Sometimes it's hard to get a puzzle to fit on a single printed page.
 Any suggestions for printing large puzzles?

 To achieve a nice printed puzzle, always experiment with the puzzle's font size and orientation (if applicable).
 Also, try printing in both portrait and landscape.
 Trial-and-error is the way to go.

-You can set the puzzle's orientation (if applicable) using the "L C R" links discussed above.
-You can resize the puzzle using the "A" and "A" sizers that appear at the top of each puzzle.
+You can set the puzzle's orientation (if applicable) using the arrow buttons discussed above.
+You can resize the puzzle using the "T" and "T" sizers that appear at the top of each puzzle.

 Print—better yet, Print Preview—the puzzle once, then resize or re-orient as necessary, then print again, and so on.
 If you're using a modern browser, this technique likely will yield a suitable printed page.
 And if you use Print Preview, you won't be wasting paper and ink!